-November is one of my favorite months — the month when the Church dedicates especially to the Holy Souls in Purgatory.
+November is one of my favorite months — the month which the Church dedicates especially to the Holy Souls in Purgatory.
 Accordingly, this month’s Prayer by Prayer challenge will have a “purgatorial” flavor.

 But first, how did the month for the Holy Rosary go?